w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This success criterion only applies to [non-web documents](#document) and [software](#software) that are implemented using markup languages and allow the user to modify these text spacing properties.</div>
 <div class="note wcag2ict">

 "Content implemented using markup languages" includes parts of software that use markup internally to define a user interface.
-Examples of markup languages that are used internally to define a software user interface include but are not limited to: HTML (e.g., in [Electron](https://www.electronjs.org/) applications or iOS application Web views), XAML, XML (e.g., in Android application layouts), and XUL.</div>
+Examples of markup languages that are used internally to define a software user interface include but are not limited to: HTML (e.g., in [Electron](https://www.electronjs.org/) applications or iOS application web views), XAML, XML (e.g., in Android application layouts), and XUL.</div>

 <div class="note wcag2ict">